riccardotorre/DNNLikelihood_dev/docs/sampler/usage.rst

 passing it directly may seem redundant.
 However, this is needed to ensure that MCMC properly runs in parallel also on Windows machines, where the |multiprocessing_link| package may have unexpected behavior.

-To create a new :class:`Sampler <DNNLikelihood.Sampler>` object, the input argument :argument:`new_sampler <Sampler.new_sampler>`
+When the input argument :argument:`input_file <Sampler.input_file>` is ``None`` (default) a new :class:`Sampler <DNNLikelihood.Sampler>` object is created.
-shoule be set to ``True``.
+One can proceed in two different ways, by giving as input one of the two arguments :argument:`likelihood_script_file <Sampler.likelihood_script_file>` or :argument:`likelihood <Sampler.likelihood>`.
-One can proceed in three different ways, by giving as input one of the three arguments :argument:`likelihood_script_file <Sampler.likelihood_script_file>`, :argument:`likelihood <Sampler.likelihood>`, and, in case one has previously saved a :class:`Sampler <DNNLikelihood.Sampler>` object, and is interested in creating a new sampler with the same parameters, the argument :argument:`input_file <Sampler.input_file>`.
-Each of these arguments is used to determine the attribute :attr:`Sampler.likelihood_script_file <DNNLikelihood.Sampler.likelihood_script_file>` which is then used to import the likelihood related attributes.
-If more than one of these inputs is give, only one is used, with priority in the order :argument:`likelihood_script_file <Sampler.likelihood_script_file>`, argument:`likelihood <Sampler.likelihood>`, and :argument:`input_file <Sampler.input_file`.
+Any of these arguments can be used to determine the attribute :attr:`Sampler.likelihood_script_file <DNNLikelihood.Sampler.likelihood_script_file>` which is then used to import the likelihood related attributes.
+If both these arguments are specified, then priority is given to :argument:`likelihood_script_file <Sampler.likelihood_script_file>`.
-The code corresponding to these three options is:
+The code corresponding to these two options is:

     - Initialization from :argument:`likelihood_script_file <Sampler.likelihood_script_file>`